grancalavera/css-best-practices/README.md

 ### Smells

-_Undoing styles (apart from in a reset):_ Well done CSS should inherit and cascade from previously things defined.
+Undoing styles (apart from in a reset):

+Well done CSS should inherit and cascade from previously things defined.
 Inherit, never undo, having to remove styles might mean that you applied them too early. <i>"As soon as I see CSS that undoes previous styling, I can be pretty sure that it’s because something was poorly architected and that the order in which things were built/written needs a rework."

+Magic numbers:

-_Magic numbers:_ a value that is used 'because it just works' (see the 36px example for the top style on the drop down).
+a value that is used 'because it just works' (see the 36px example for the top style on the drop down).
 Since 'it just works', it is hard to communicate to other developers where the number came from, when someone else is working in our code, then can either delete the magic number (back to square one) or just work her way around it (hacking on top of a hack, increasing the entropy in the code, see http://pragprog.com/the-pragmatic-programmer/extracts/software-entropy.

 > "As soon as I see magic numbers in CSS I start asking questions.
 Why is this here?
 What does it do?
 Why does that number work?
 How can you achieve the same without that magic number?"

+Qualified selectors:

-_Qualified selectors_: Selectors who are needlessly prepended to an element, like:
+Selectors who are needlessly prepended to an element, like:

     ul.nav{}
     a.button{}
     div.header{}

-_Qualified selectors are bad because:_
+Qualified selectors are bad because:

 - They totally inhibit reusability on another element
 - They increase specificity
 - They increase browser workload

+Instead of qualified selectors:

-_Instead of qualified selectors:_ use (which can be applied to different elements and facilitates swapping styles when the markup of the site changes):
+use (which can be applied to different elements and facilitates swapping styles when the markup of the site changes):

 ``` css
 .nav{}